-Over the weekend, I took it upon myself to test out this new recipe.
+Over the weekend, I took it upon myself to test out this new recipe for chicken almond ding.
 It was inspired by something I saw in one of my old vegetarian cookbooks, but I changed it quite a bit to suit my taste and clearly, it’s not vegetarian.
 No major surprise there.
 The dish is definitely simple, but yields a lot of flavor and texture.
 I am a sucker for simplicity, especially in recipes, so I was pleased with the end result.
 I hope you will be too.

 - 1 large yellow onion, chopped